DavidChen0429/MPC-2.0/README.md

 This repository is created for the assignment: A MPC Approach in HIV Therapy.
 Below are file explanation

 ============ PDF

-MPC HIV: Original paper that contains model for HIV therapy and MPC design A_MPC...: Reference report from this year that got a 9 and love from Sergio
+MPC HIV: Original paper that contains a model for HIV therapy and MPC design A_MPC...: Reference report from this year that got a 9 and love from Sergio

 ============ Text